ryanatkn/gro/src/lib/docs/gro_plugin_sveltekit_frontend.md

 It maps each export to a source file in `.well-known/src/`.
 The entire contents of your `src/` directory are copied to `.well-known/src/` and this can be customized with `filter_well_known_src`.
-More customization is needed, and perhaps by default only `exports` and their dependencies should be included instead of all of `src/`?